 INEL 5616.
 WIRELESS COMMUNICATION.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisites: (INEL 4155 or INEL 4152) and (INEL 4095 or INEL 4301).
+Prerequisites: ((INEL 4155 or INEL 4152) and (INEL 4095 or INEL 4301)) or authorization of the Director of the Department.

 Study of cellular radio and personal wireless communications, multiple access techniques for the efficient use of the radio spectrum, and wide-area wireless systems.
 Description of some wireless systems and their standards.
 Effects of EM radiation on health.
 Development of modulation and diversity methods to facilitate signal transmission and to improve quality of reception.